rtmigo/xrandom_dart/README.md

 system `Random` implementation may change with the next Dart update.
 As a result, with the same seed value, you will get different numbers.

-At the same time, Xorshift is a very specific algorithm.
+In contrast to this, Xorshift is a very specific algorithm.
 And the library is built with an emphasis on maximum predictability (funny, right?)
 Therefore, the predictability of the Xorshift's `deterministic` sequences can be relied upon.